Vanilla-OS/Vib/docs/articles/en/recipe-structure.md

   - recipe
 ---

 A Vib recipe is a YAML file that contains the instructions to build a container image.
-It's composed of three blocks:
+It's composed of two blocks:

 - metadata
-- configuration
-- modules
+- stages

 The following is a complete example of a Vib recipe: